Tylenol Injury Litigation

 Tylenol, like all drugs, is removed from the human body through the liver.
 And while this process in many cases is completed without side effects, Tylenol has also been known since the 1990s to cause liver damage.

 In the USA, the FDA has previously issued warnings regarding the acetaminophen class of drugs, warning that these drugs can be harmful to the liver.
-In addition, the FDA has also taken action to reduce the maximum recommended dosage of Tylenol.
+Also, the FDA has taken action to reduce the maximum recommended dosage of Tylenol.

 In 2009, the FDA required all acetaminophen manufacturers to warn consumers about internal bleeding and liver damage issues because the FDA found that many people were prone to overdosing on acetaminophen.
 Then, in 2011, the FDA limited the dosage of acetaminophen products to 325 milligrams per dose, down from the previous limit of 400 milligrams.
 The FDA also required acetaminophen manufacturers to include warning labels to “highlight potential for severe liver failure.”